MRAzaly20/sas-server-simulator/README.md

 ## License

 This simulator is built on top of [libiec61850](https://github.com/mz-automation/libiec61850) (GPLv3).
-The simulation application logic is proprietary to the GI 150kV ANTAM POMALAA project.
+The simulation application logic is proprietary to the GI 150kV A project.